QueNerguy/WikiQuedia/content/I Notes/Differential Calulus/Vector Valued Ordinary Differential Equations.md

 $$
 \vec{\textbf{v}}_1 = \begin{bmatrix} 0 \\ 0 \\ 1 \end{bmatrix}, \quad \vec{\textbf{v}}_2 = \begin{bmatrix} 2 \\ -3 \\ 0 \end{bmatrix}
 $$
-We now have two linearly independent vectors that have the same properties as the eigenvector, and we can use them as such in our solutions to differential equations. <br>Because this is possible with this $\lambda$, we call this repeating root a complete eigenvalue.
+We now have two linearly independent vectors that have the same properties as the eigenvector, and we can use them as such in our solutions to differential equations. <br>Because this is possible with this $\lambda$, we call this repeating root a complete eigenvalue.<br>
 2. ***The multiplicative eigenvalue doesn't produce enough independent vectors:*** Consider the following system[^source] where we have the repeating eigenvalue $\lambda = 4$.
 $$
 (A - 4I)\vec{\textbf{v}} = \begin{bmatrix} -3 & -3 \\ 3 & 3 \end{bmatrix} \begin{bmatrix} a \\ b \end{bmatrix} = 0